LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 The list includes not only left and right buttons, but also the optional middle mouse button (MMB) and the mouse wheel, which is also used over menus, to page-scroll them.
-(For mice without RMB, one can use Control key with LMB.)
+(For mice without RMB, one can use Control key with LMB and for mice without MMB, one can use C-RMB or C-S-LMB.)

     keys         command
     LMB          go to pointer for 25 steps/fling at enemy